- Abu Dhabi Day Tour From Dubai – Sheikh Zayed Grand Mosque and Louvre

 Other places to visit in Abu Dhabi

-If you have extra time in Abu Dhabi, I’m sure you will enjoy!
-There’s plenty to do there:
+If you have extra time in Abu Dhabi, there’s plenty to do and visit there:

 - Corniche: Corniche means seaside in French – now you know what you can expect from this area!